-The Higher Education Act of 1965 provided for student loans from private commercial lending agencies such as banks, savings and loan associations, credit unions and insurance companies.
-As an undergraduate, the student may borrow up to \$2,500 per school year, a maximum of \$12,500 for all years of undergraduate study.
+The Higher Education Act of 1965, as amended, provided for student loans from private commercial lending agencies such as banks, savings and loan associations, credit unions and insurance companies.
+To be eligible students must now have financial need, make satisfactory academic progress toward their educational goal, and be enrolled for at least six (6) credit hours.
+As an undergraduate, the student may borrow up to \$2,625 per year for the first two academic years and a maximum of \$17,250 for all years of undergraduate study.
 The actual loan amount may be limited to less than this, depending on the cost of attendance, other financial aid, and family financial condition.

-The interest rate is set by Congress and is currently 8% per year simple interest on loans to new borrowers.
+The interest rate is set by Congress and is currently 8% for the first four years of repayment, rising to 10% in the fifth year.
 Borrowers do not pay interest until six months after ceasing at least half-time enrollment.
-The U.S. Dept. of Education pays to the interest during the time the student is enrolled and during the grace period of six months following enrollment.
+The U.S. Dept. of Education pays the interest during the time the student is enrolled and during the grace period of six months following enrollment.
 Repayment begins six months after the student leaves school or drops to less than half-time enrollment.
 The minimum payment will be \$50 per month, and the loan must be repaid within 10 years.

-Lenders may charge a 5% origination fee on each loan in addition to the insurance premium charged on the loan.
+Lenders may charge a 5% loan origination fee on each loan in addition to the insurance premium charged on the loan.
 These charges will be deducted from the proceeds of the loan.

 The Higher Education Amendments of 1980 authorized PLUS loans to parents of dependent undergraduate students through the Guaranteed Student Loan Program, and now self-supporting undergraduate and graduate students are, also, eligible for the loan.
 The interest rate on PLUS loans may vary, because it is dependent on the Treasury bill rates.
 Parents must begin repaying the loan within 60 days after the loan is made.
-Self-supporting students, on the other hand, may defer repayment while enrolled in school.
+Self-supporting students, on the other hand, may defer repayment while enrolled in school on a full time basis.